telefonicaid/fiware-cygnus/flume/README.md

     <naming_prefix><entity_id>_<entity_type>

-These tables are stored in databases, one per organization (sent to the sinks through a Flume event header, `fiware-service`), enabling a private data space, with this name format:
+These tables are stored in databases, one per service path (sent by Orion as a `Fiware-Service` header and sent to the sinks through an internal Flume event header, `fiware-service`), enabling a private data space, with this name format:

-    <naming_prefix><organization>
+    <naming_prefix><servicePath>

-Observe <code>naming_prefix</code> is a configuration parameter of the sink, which may be empty if no prefix is desired.
+Observe, contrary to OrionHDFSSink, that any organization identifier is used at all; in the current version this can be avoided, but future releases of Cygnus will have to deal with it.
+Observe as well `naming_prefix` is a configuration parameter of the sink, which may be empty if no prefix is desired.

 Within tables, we can find two options: